-the development of the second VNR for Jordan by the Ministry of Planning and International Cooperation and the UN Resident Coordinator Office in Jordan, creating opportunities to discuss national and local development priorities and bottlenecks to accelerating progress towards the SDGs.
+The development of this VLR coincided with the development of the second VNR for Jordan by the Ministry of Planning and International Cooperation and the UN Resident Coordinator Office in Jordan, creating opportunities to discuss national and local development priorities and bottlenecks to accelerating progress towards the SDGs.
 It also presented an opportunity to reflect on the complementarity between the two documents and the synergies between their key messages, to validate the data and evidence used in both documents and for cross-referencing, as some data included in this VLR was sourced from the VNR.

-and challenges in realizing the SDGs at the national and local level respectively.
+The VNR and VLR discuss the achievements and challenges in realizing the SDGs at the national and local level respectively.
 They flag the importance of further mainstreaming the SDGs into local policies and policy contexts (also through better data collection, processing, and use in the evidence-based policy process), and of reinforcing Amman's role in international good practices and knowledge exchanges.
 The complementarity between the VNR and the VLR plays an important role in ensuring policy coherence for sustainable development.
 It will also support the formulation of urban initiatives based on mutually reinforcing policy objectives and their effective implementation, and the allocation of resources to implement urban policies.
 The degree to which national and local reviews acknowledge and align with each other can be considered a measure of the effectiveness of the multi-level governance systems in the country.
 31